 Hoan: The growth of VCCs may be affected by the expiration of certain government incentives, set to end in January 2023.
 At the time of writing, it is not yet clear if the MAS plans to extend the grant scheme or if new grant arrangements will be offered.

-I also agree with Kit in that despite the early traction VCCs have received, many foreign investors still regard the structure as relatively untested.
+I also agree that despite the early traction VCCs have received, many foreign investors still regard the structure as relatively untested.
 These investors have knowledge and expertise related to more traditional structures, such as limited partnerships, and have also become accustomed to working in traditional jurisdictions, such as the Caymans.

 Fund managers — to become more comfortable and informed themselves about VCCs — should engage their tax and legal advisors, as well as investor relations.
 That will enable them to better educate their investors about the limitations and significant benefits of the VCC structure.